o-x-e-y/oxeylyzer/README.md

 ## Creating your own corpus rules

 You can generate language data files using your own rules now!
 There are a few settings that you can use for them.
-As a shortcut, if your corpus is just English, you can create a `.toml` file with a single line: `based_on = ["default"]`.
+As a shortcut, if your corpus is just English, you can create a `.toml` file with a single line: `inherits = ["default"]`.
 That should cover everything you need.

 ### Corpus config files